DuelCircle Competitive: Blaine Spellwraith Reflects on Spring 2023

 From all of us at DuelCircle Media, congratulations to Blaine on winning the 2023 DuelCircle Competitive Spring Split.
 We would like to give a huge thank you to Blaine for taking the time to share his invaluable perspective and experiences.

-The 2023 Fall Split presented by KingsIsle and Gamigo begins Saturday, October 7th.
+The 2023 Fall Split begins Saturday, October 14th.
 Learn more about the tournament and enter to compete, here.

-DuelCircle Media is an official KingsIsle fansite that covers game news, tips and tricks through informational guides, interviews among community members and developers, not to mention flat out fun things for everyone.
+DuelCircle Media covers game news, tips and tricks through informational guides, interviews among community members, and not to mention flat out fun things for everyone.
 We create content on multiple platforms whether you’re someone who likes articles, short and long form videos, podcasts, or livestreams.
 Check out DuelCircle Competitive during the Spring and Fall seasons for our official high-stakes community PvP tournaments!